pragmarb/pragma-operation/README.md

 end
 ```

+Since Pragma::Operation is built on top of [Interactor](https://github.com/collectiveidea/interactor),
+you should consult its documentation for the basic usage of operations; the rest of this section
+only covers the features provided specifically by Pragma::Contract.

 ### Handling errors

-You can use the `#success?` method to check whether an operation was successful.
-An operation is
+You can use the `#success?` and `#failure?` method to check whether an operation was successful.
+An
-considered successful when it returns a 2xx or 3xx status code:
+operation is considered successful when it returns a 2xx or 3xx status code:

 ```ruby
 module API